Ze1598/music-shorts/README.md

 ## Output

-The script produces a video file with the features described, now incorporating the user's default settings, the refined waveform contrast color logic, and correct image-to-waveform spacing.
+The script produces a video file with the features described, incorporating the user's settings, the refined waveform contrast color logic, and correct image-to-waveform spacing.

-"""